 f) Sidewalks- Sidewalks that connect all buildings on Jolina Court with the sidewalks and pedestrian crossings on Bridge Street shall be required.
 They may be connected individually or in series.
 The purpose of this is to ensure walkability of any new development and ensure connection to the downtown area.

-g) Compatibility- The purpose of this requirement is to allow the Development Review Board to review and approve the visual aspects of new construction, or new or remodeled exteriors.
+3.9.8 District Specific Design Standards The purpose of this requirement is to allow the Development Review Board to review and approve the visual aspects of new construction, or new or remodeled exteriors.
 This ensures public ability to review the visual rendering and provide input.
 A visual rendering of any new construction or remodeled exterior shall be required as part of a site plan and/or conditional use application.
 Any changes to the façade, size, or scale of new construction or a remodeled exterior shall require a new visual rendering that portrays the proposed changes and shall require an amendment to the Development Review Board’s original site plan and/or conditional use approval which contains the most recent iteration of the visual rendering.
 Publicly displayed visual renderings must be in accordance with section 5.3.3 (b).
 The following shall be considered when reviewing the application:

 i) Compatibility of size, scale, color, materials, and character of the district, and construction utilizing materials similar or the same to the existing buildings of the district, shall be required for all new construction and all new or remodeled exterior facades.
 Applicants shall be required to demonstrate compatibility through examples, research, architectural consultation, or other means.
 This compatibility requirement shall not prohibit artistic expression, ability to landscape, commercial viability, creativity, or individuality.